-Our introductory example already indicates that interactive lenses can be quite useful and also that there is more to them than simple magnification of image pixels.
+Our introductory example indicates that interactive lenses can be quite useful as lightweight tools to resolve problems encountered during data exploration.
+The example also suggests that there is more to lenses than simple magnification of image pixels.
 The next sections will elaborate on the manifold designs, purposes, and implementations of interactive lenses in visualization.

-Outline In Section 2, we start with describing how lenses are defined and how they are integrated in the visualization process.
+Outline In Section 2, we start with describing how lenses are defined and how they are integrated into the visualization process.
 Keeping our considerations on an abstract level, we establish a conceptual model that combines the classic visualization pipeline and interactive lenses.
 Key points are to define where and to what extent a lens takes effect, how the effect is generated, and how the visual feedback is fetched back to the visualization.
-A description of basic properties of lenses completes the definitional part.
+Descriptions of basic properties of lenses and discussions of further aspects complete the conceptual part.

 Concrete examples of lens techniques will be given in Section 3.
-We develop a systematic view on interactive lenses in visualization structured along the two key aspects of visualization: the data as the subject of interest and the task as the objective of the user.
+We present a structured view on interactive lenses in visualization along two key aspects of visualization: the data as the subject of interest and the task as the objective of the user.
 We use a set of data types inspired by Shneiderman's taxonomy [Shn96] to categorize lenses with respect to the data aspect.
-Yi et al.'s [YKSJ07] categories of user intents for interaction serve to structure the existing lenses according to the task they support.
-As new lens techniques will be published, they can be easily inserted into this categorization schema.
+Yi et al.'s [YKSJ07] categories of user intents for interaction serve to structure lenses according to the task they support.

-In Section 4, we consider the technical equipment utilized for interactive lenses.
-This part is related to the display devices and the interaction modalities that are employed to show lenses (and visualization) and to interactively control them.
+In Section 4, we consider the display devices and the interaction modalities that are employed to show lenses (and visualization) and to interactively control them.
 While many lenses work with a classic desktop setup with regular display and mouse plus keyboard, there are modern technologies (e.g., large high-resolution displays, multi-touch interaction, head-tracking) with new capabilities that can be utilized to make interactive lenses even more useful in visualization.